-Emergency ascent in Indian Ocean as sub fills with smoke
+Sub makes rapid ascent in Indian Ocean; crew safe

 The Nekton Mission is documenting changes taking place beneath the Indian Ocean that could affect billions of people in the surrounding region over the coming decades.

 The mission has been dogged with bad luck since it left Victoria, the Seychelles capital, at the beginning of March.
-Poor weather forced a change in route, an underwater drone was temporarily lost when the ship’s propeller cut its cable and other key equipment has malfunctioned.
+Poor weather forced a change in route, an underwater drone was temporarily stranded on the seabed and other key equipment has malfunctioned.

 The Associated Press is the only news agency working with British scientists from the research team.
 Sky News is the mission’s programming partner.
-AP video coverage will include exploring the depths of up to 300 meters off the coast of the Seychelles, the search for submerged mountain ranges and previously undiscovered marine life, a behind-the-scenes look at life on board, interviews with researchers and aerial footage of the mission.
+AP video coverage will include exploring the depths of up to 300 meters (985 feet) off the coast of the Seychelles, the search for submerged mountain ranges and previously undiscovered marine life, a behind-the-scenes look at life on board, interviews with researchers and aerial footage of the mission.

 The seven-week expedition is expected to run until April 19.